 Utilimaster is a subsidiary of Spartan Motors, Inc., and manufactures walk-in vans and commercial truck bodies for the delivery and service industry.
-The company designs, develops, and manufactures products to customer specifications for use in the package delivery, one-way truck rental, bakery/snack delivery, and linen/uniform rental businesses.
+The company designs, develops, and manufactures products to customer specifications for use in package delivery, one-way truck rental, bakery/snack delivery, and linen/uniform rental businesses.

 “Isuzu being the No. 1 selling low-cab forward truck in the U.S. since 1986 and Utilimaster being the No. 1 manufacturer of step-in vans coming together has produced a great commercial van — the Reach.
-Some people may think that two companies coming together may have some issues, but this partnership has been and continues to be a perfect marriage,” said Shaun Skinner, executive vice president and general manager of Isuzu Commercial Truck of America, Inc.
+Some people may think that two companies coming together may have some issues, but this partnership has been and continues to be a perfect marriage,” said Shaun Skinner, executive vice president, and general manager of Isuzu Commercial Truck of America, Inc.